-Some terminals, including all the cairo-based terminals, access fonts via the fontconfig system library.
+These terminals find and access fonts using the external fontconfig tool set.
 Please see the fontconfig user manual.

 It is usually sufficient in gnuplot to request a font by a generic name and size, letting fontconfig substitute a similar font if necessary.
 The following will probably all work: